anynines/klutchio/docs/platform-operator-guide/monitor-klutch-components.md

 ### Monitoring provider-anynines Configuration

-The provider-anynines Crossplane provider connects to data service brokers using a ProviderConfig.
+The provider-anynines Crossplane® provider connects to data service brokers using a ProviderConfig.
 It includes a health probe that periodically checks the connection and broker availability, with the results reflected in the status of each ProviderConfig.